nealwp/prx.sh/README.md

 * Checkout to a new branch
 * Make the desired change
 * Commit and push the changes
-* Open a PR to a specific target branch
+* Open a PR to merge to a target branch
 * Clean up the temp folder

 ## Prereqs